Why are you providing holidays and daytrips?

 What else do we do to support children during the summer break?

-We also provide ongoing counselling in communities and schools, to help kids process their home situations through our UpStream services across Glasgow and the West.
+We also provide ongoing counselling in communities and schools, to help kids process their home situations through our UpStream services across Glasgow and the West, as well as family fun days and youth work placements (volunteer basis).